poezio/slixmpp/docs/xmpp_tdg.rst

 **CheshiR IM bot implementation.**

 The main event handling method in the Bot class is meant to process both message events and presence update events.
-With the new changes in SleekXMPP 1.0, extracting a CheshiR status "message" from both types of stanzas requires accessing different attributes.
+With the new changes in Slixmpp 1.0, extracting a CheshiR status "message" from both types of stanzas requires accessing different attributes.
 In the case of a message stanza, the ``"body"`` attribute would contain the CheshiR message.
 For a presence event,